 You could also include a link to an ad booking system, if you have one.
 That way, advertisers can see availability and book ad slots quickly and easily.

 If you don’t have an ad booking system, ask advertisers to contact you.
 Or link to a simple customised Google Form asking for information so that you can get back to them with options.
+You can use the EmailOctopus landing page builder for this, or work with one of many other landing page builders out there, many of them free, both options allow you to create a page within 20 minutes.

 And don’t forget to update this page regularly as your subscriber count grows and engagement metrics change.